Recent Articles

 • Jan van Stinemolen's 1582 Naples Panorama: A Hidden View

-In 1582, Jan van Stinemolen drew Naples from the hills, not the sea.
-This revolutionary panorama, long overlooked, is finally getting the deep analysis it deserves through new digital research.
+Discover Jan van Stinemolen's 1582 panorama of Naples, a revolutionary land-view masterpiece that's finally getting the deep analysis it deserves through new digital mapping research.

 • Jan van Stinemolen: The Lost Artist Behind Naples' Panoramic View